wp-plugins/adsense-plugin/readme.txt

 == Upgrade Notice ==

 = V1.34 =
-We added functionality for remote reception Publisher ID from Google AdSense.
+We added functionality for the remote reception of Publisher ID from the Google AdSense.

 = V1.33 =
 Plugin optimization is done.
 We updated all functionality for wordpress 4.2.1.